paulozoom/garnish/README.md

 ### Helpers

 **Grayscale Colours**
-A simple mixin to create gray colours at varying degrees of lightness
+A simple mixin to create gray colours at varying degrees of lightness.

 ```SCSS
 .margarita-salt {